zerospiel/docs/docs/admin/ksm/ksm-service-templates.md

 in the Template Guide, but this section gives you an idea of how to create a `ServiceTemplate` and use it to deploy an application to a {{{ docsVersionInfo.k0rdentName }}} child cluster.

+> WARNING:
+> `ServiceTemplate` spec is **immutable** once created.
+You cannot modify the spec fields after the template is created.
+To make changes, you must create a new `ServiceTemplate` object with a different name.

 `ServiceTemplate` supports the following types as a source:

 - [`HelmChart`](https://fluxcd.io/flux/components/source/helmcharts/)